dis-sg/dis-sg.github.io/_posts/2025-04-20-giant-rebrand.md

 “The new logo is inspired by mango fruit, a popular food in each of the three regions.
 It has a smooth, organic shape and the best bit is that there’s a subtle smile hidden there.
 It anchors the brand in its direction of moving to a more friendly and supportive attitude that’s still rooted in value for the customer.”
 </blockquote>

 Although mangoes are popular in Singapore and Malaysia, they do not hold any deep cultural significance—unlike durians or pineapples.
 This could explain why the mango motif was never mentioned in official communications, except in niche applications like the Kids Run logo, which featured a rubber hose-style mango character.
-The “subtle smile” shape, the reference too vague and resembles more of a random shaped blob instead.
+As for the “subtle smile” shape, the reference is too vague and resembles more of a random shaped blob instead.

 <figure>
 <img src="https://i.imgur.com/6j7f1WZ.jpg" alt="">